4ms/ProducerPack/doc/Producer Pack User Manual.md

 - **Decay (output)**: Outputs the decay envelope signal.
 - **Audio (output)**: Outputs the input audio modulated by the decay envelope.

-A LED indicates the current envelope amplitude.

 ---
 ![DJF](https://github.com/4ms/ProducerPack/blob/main/doc/DJF.png)

 ## DJFilter

-A stereo multimode filter with adjustable cutoff, resonance, and selectable slope.
+A stereo multimode filter based on the filter from Pioneer DJ mixers.
+The filter has adjustable cutoff, resonance, and selectable slope.
+The filter sweeps continuously from lowpass to highpass with bypass in the middle (no filtering).

 - **Cutoff**: Controls the filter cutoff frequency with a unique morphing range:
   • From 20 Hz to 2000 Hz